Close Menu

 ADHD STANDS FOR ATTENTION-DEFICIT/HYPERACTIVITY DISORDER

-ADHD disability benefits may be available to replace your income if you cannot work.
+ADHD benefits may be available to replace your income if you cannot work for more than 12 months.
 Attention-deficit/hyperactivity disorder (ADHD) is a mental condition that usually affects children.
 However, ADHD also impacts the life of many adults.
 Symptoms of ADHD include not being able to pay attention or to keep one’s focus on a task.
 Additionally, the condition includes symptoms such as hyperactivity and impulsivity.

 While ADHD often begins during childhood, it can persist throughout your adult life.
-Because of ADHD, you may have trouble paying attention in school and problems finishing tasks, like homework.
+Because of ADHD, you may have trouble paying attention in school and problems getting homework done.
 Also, when you become an adult, those same problems may occur at work.
 You might not be able to remember the instructions your boss gives you.
-Or, you may have to ask a boss or coworker for help over and over again.
+Or, you may have to ask a boss or another worker for help over and over again.

 For example, you may not be able to finish work tasks and you may not be able to concentrate on instructions at work.
 If you have ADHD, you may have been fired.
 This, in turn, may lead to low self esteem and depression.